-The expectation for this course is that students read the material and attempt the exercises prior to class.
-Adopting and adhering to effective learning habits in this course will likely take up a great deal of time so students are encouraged to plan their schedule accordingly.
+The expectation for this course is that students read the material and attempt the quick studies and exercises prior to class.
+Reading and attempting the exercises we will cover in class is an excellent way to prepare for classroom activities.
+Adopting and adhering to effective learning habits in this course will likely take up a great deal of time so plan your schedule accordingly.
 It is difficult for students to catch up once they fall behind schedule.